RooflineAI/iree-hexagon-plugins/plugins/runtime/hexagon/README.md

 This is a skeleton of the HAL driver for Qualcomm Hexagon.
 For now, it implements most interfaces needed by a HAL driver.

+## Directory Structure

+- `.`: HAL driver implementation on the ARM side, all sources compiled for ARM
+- `registration`: implementation of HAL driver registation, compiled for ARM
+- `units` parts of the Hexagon HAL driver that can be unit-tested in isolation
+- `unittests`: unit tests for the parts in `units`
+- `interface`: RPC interface definition, ARM call the functions, DSP provides the functions, some ARM and some DSP sources are generated from this
+- `dsp`: implementation on the DSP side, all sources compiled for DSP
+- `arm_dsp`: headers for data structures shared between ARM and DSP, see also README.md in this dir

 ## Building

 The Hexagon SDK contains x86_64 binaries.
 The target device is an Android phone